ArihantJn14/Todo/README.md

 2) Todo Description

 After submitting these two , User can enter or either click on submit button and the todo will be added and displayed below in Todos List.
+Any number of Todo can be added or deleted in any order.

 User can delete or store the Todo.
 Even on refreshing page the already added todo are saved.